stephenmirving/smthr/README.md

-# Stipple
+# Stippler

-_Stipple_ is a Sassy CSS (SCSS) library of simple-to-use functions &amp; mixins that aid your front-end UI/UX development experience by serving up workflow enhancing utilities along with production ready element styles and animations.
+_Stippler_ is a Sassy CSS (SCSS) library of simple-to-use functions &amp; mixins that aid your front-end development experience by serving up workflow enhancing utilities along with production ready element styles and animations.

 Along with the many utility-based functions &amp; mixins, this